hphelion/documentation/devplatform/stackato/user/deploy/languages/php/php.html.md

 <!--UNDER REVISION-->

 #Developing In PHP
-<p>Whether you&#8217;re deploying an application to the HP Helion Development Platform, a
+<p>Whether you're deploying an application to the HP Helion Development Platform, a
 Cloud Foundry based Platform as a Service (PaaS), or writing applications that take advantage of HP Helion OpenStack® to manage infrastructure or software services, tools to enable successful development are available in PHP.</p>